Princess Bubblegum: Characteristics

 Bubblegum has light pink skin and long magenta "hair," which is made of bubblegum.
 Her usual outfit is a puffy-sleeved pink gown with purple trim, and her golden circlet crown with a turquoise jewel.
 Among many other outfits, she often wears a lab coat and glasses during science experiments.
 Additionally, Princess Bubblegum's crown and matching earrings have magic properties which protect her from the Lich's mind-controlling powers as seen in the episode "Mortal Folly".

 Being made of candy, Bubblegum can deform and reform her biomass, through which she can regain lost body parts and fluctuate her biological age.
 She usually appears bodily to be 18 years old, though her actual age is estimated to be 827; she was born hundreds of years before the events of the series from a gum-like ooze, the "Mother Gum."
-Bubblegum temporarily becomes 13 years old after the second season finale episode "Mortal Recoil" due to losing too much biomass after being attacked by the Lich, where she is voiced by Isabella Acres until the end of "Too Young" where she is restored to her 18 year old form.
+Bubblegum temporarily becomes 13 years old after the second season finale episode "Mortal Recoil" due to losing too much biomass after being possessed by the Lich, where she is voiced by Isabella Acres until the end of "Too Young" where she is restored to her 18 year old form.

 In the seventh season, Bubblegum discovers that she is an incarnation of the "Candy Elemental," the living embodiment of candy as one of the Adventure Time universe's four classical elements (fire, ice, candy, and slime).
 Like the Elemental, she can materialize various quantities of candy through her hands and communicate with past incarnations of the Elemental.
 When Bubblegum's elemental powers consume her in the miniseries Elements, she becomes psychically connected to all candy in the universe.
 She can transform others into candy, upon which they lose the memory of their life before their transformation.